openbullet/OpenBullet2/OpenBullet2/Docs/lolicode/data_variable.md

 - `data.Line.Retries` (`int`) the amount of times the data has been retried

 ###### Proxy
-Note: proxy is null if proxies are off, so always make a null check first
+Note: `data.Proxy` is null if proxies are off, so always make a null check first
 - `data.Proxy.Host` (`string`)
 - `data.Proxy.Port` (`int`)
 - `data.Proxy.Username` (`string`)